goatedsri/liferpg/README.md

 # liferpg

-liferpg, an rpg simulator for journaling about real life stuff, is a long envisioned project of mine which i never got to.
+liferpg, an rpg simulator for real life stuff, is a long envisioned project of mine which i never got to.

 through this game, i'm hoping to introduce a fun way to interact with your life and participate more actively in it.